 The Bloods and Crips are well-known underground enterprises and are often vilified as evils of society.
 But another organization in blue walked the streets of Los Angeles in the 1990s: the Community Resources Against Street Hoodlums (CRASH) unit of the Rampart Division of the Los Angeles Police Department.

-In one of the biggest LAPD screw-ups of all time, the impact of the LAPD Rampart Scandal was widespread, rippled through thousands of cases, cost the City of Los Angeles millions of dollars, and ruined countless lives.
-Los Angeles Police corruption included planting evidence and beating people in custody, but went beyond pedestrian fraud to include potentially murdering rapper The Notorious B.I.G. and working with gang members so they could get away with their offenses.
+In one of the biggest LAPD mishaps of all time, the impact of the LAPD Rampart Scandal was widespread, rippled through thousands of cases, cost the City of Los Angeles millions of dollars, and ruined countless lives.
+Los Angeles Police offenses included planting evidence and beating people in custody but went beyond double-dealing to include alleged involvement in the targeting of rapper The Notorious B.I.G. and working with gang members so they could get away with their offenses.

 Cops Got Paid Big Money Working Security For Death Row Records

 The police officers working for the label included Rafael Perez, a central figure in breaking the case.
 The cops working for Death Row were also not exactly discrete.
 One officer didn't hide his extra income at all.
-He regularly wore pricey clothing, and drove a Mercedes Benz.
+He regularly wore pricey clothing and drove a Mercedes Benz.